red-machine-games/raw-markdown-documentation/docs/api/profiles.md

 ## Getting public profile

-The root node `publicProfileData` conceived as an everything that you want to show all other players.
+The root node `publicProfileData` conceived as everything that you want to show all other players.
 For example your public name, level, avatar or whatever.
 So you should keep this data synced between nodes `profileData` and `publicProfileData`.
-Remember that every profile in Goblin Backend has it's own unique human-readable ID and only knowing it you can query public profile data.
+Remember that every profile in Goblin Backend has its own unique human-readable ID and only knowing it you can query public profile data.
 ```javascript
 /* Skipping GbaseApi init */